Watts-Lab/team_comm_tools/docs/source/examples.rst

     * You can chose to add any of these features depending on your preference.

+* The parameters **ner_training_df** and **ner_cutoff** are required if you would like the FeatureBuilder to identify named entities in your conversations.
+For example, the sentence, "John, did you talk to Michael this morning?" has two named entities: "John" and "Michael."
+The FeatureBuilder includes a tool that automatically detects these named entities, but it requires the user (you!) to specify some training data with examples of the types of named entities you'd like to recognize.
+This is because proper nouns can take many forms, from standard Western-style names (e.g., "John") to pseudonymous online nicknames (like "littleHorse").
+More information about these parameters can be found in :ref:`named_entity_recognition`.

+Customizing What Counts as a "Conversation"
+""""""""""""""""""""""""""""""""""""""""""""

 * The **analyze_first_pct** parameter allows you to "cut off" and separately analyze the first X% of a conversation, in case you wish to separately study different sections of a conversation as it progresses.
 For example, you may be interested in knowing how the attributes of the first 50% of a conversation differ from the attributes of the entire conversation.
 Then you can sepcify the following:

 	.. code-block:: python